MahirBhatt2008/Mahir_BlueStampPortfolio/index.md

 }
 ```
+-->

 # Starter Project: Retro Arcade Game Console

+<iframe width="560" height="315" src="https://www.youtube.com/embed/o0hxpk1ZnIw?si=7LS6ZI0-IqPjVep9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This project is a game board that has multiple different games that you can play, such as tetris.
 It has a start button, an end button, and 4 different buttons to let the user control what happens in the game.
 It also has a switch that turns the game board on/off.
 This project helped me gain better soldering skills.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/o0hxpk1ZnIw?si=7LS6ZI0-IqPjVep9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+# Schematics
+Here's where you'll put images of your schematics.
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Bill of Materials: Retro Arcade Game Console
 Here's where you'll list the parts in your project.
 To add more rows, just copy and paste the example rows below.